tiniestsmalls/self-tape-prototype/server/README.md

 ## Setup

-In the backend folder, run the following commands:
+In the server folder, run the following commands:

 ```bash
 npm install